 to your diet helps support healthy cell membranes.
 The important thing to remember

-is that you have options.
+is that you have options to

 5. Hair loss

 Why it happens: Our hormones are closely involved

 in our hair’s growth and shedding cycle.
 Sometimes an imbalance between estrogen

 and testosterone can cause thinning hair.
 Many women only start to notice this during